必威体育_手机足球投注-官网app下载

 Greetings from the Dean

-Hiroko Fujimori (Professor Faculty of Language Studies Department of Global Japanese Studies Studies, Faculty of Foreign Studies, Teikyo University)
+Hiroko Fujimori (Professor Department Department of Global Japanese Studies Faculty of Languages and Cultures, Teikyo University)

-Mizuki Watanabe (Senior Assistant Professor Faculty of Language Studies Department of Global Japanese Studies Studies, Faculty of Foreign Studies, Teikyo University/Cultural Anthropology)
+Mizuki Watanabe (Senior Assistant Professor Department Department of Global Japanese Studies Teikyo University, Faculty Faculty of Languages and Cultures /Cultural Anthropology)

-Masanobu Kagawa (Head of Curatorial Division, Hyogo Prefectural Museum of History/Folklore/Cultural Anthropology)
+Masanobu Kagawa (Chief Curator, Hyogo Prefectural Museum of History/Folklore and Cultural Anthropology)

-Lecture 2: “Techniques and ideas for drawing monsters – from an international perspective”
+Lecture 2: "Techniques and Ideas for Drawing Yokai - From an International Perspective"

-Lecture 3: "Viruses and Demons - Using 'Demon Slayer' as an example"
+Lecture 3: "Viruses and Demons - Using 'Demon Slayer: Kimetsu no Yaiba' as an Example"

-Masaharu Takemura (Professor Faculty of Liberal Arts, Tokyo University of Science/Virus Biologist)
+Masaharu Takemura (Professor at the Graduate School of Liberal Arts, Tokyo University of Science / Virus biologist)

-Lecture 4: “Where do monsters dwell?
-Expanded images visualized through digital technology”
+Lecture 4: "Where do yokai reside?
+Expanded images made visible by digital technology"

-Kentaro Matsumoto (Professor of Faculty of Language Studies, Dokkyo University / Digital Semiotics)
+Kentaro Matsumoto (Professor the Department of English Faculty of Languages and Cultures, Dokkyo University / Digital Semiotics)

 Panel discussion and Q&A